nrfconnect/sdk-mcuboot/docs/readme-zephyr.md

 `boards/arm/frdm_k64f/frdm_k64f.dts`.
 Make sure the labels in your board's `.dts` file match the ones used there.

-## Installing Requirements and Dependencies
+## Installing requirements and dependencies

 Install additional packages required for development with mcuboot: